Linking local labour market statistics to Understanding Society

 - % Done changed from 0 to 50

 from your question it is not clear whether you want to use the data that Alexander Plum and I used for the analysis?
 Or do you want to link your own local labour market statistics, if so, at what level of geography?

-#3 Updated by Tomos Robinson over 3 years ago
+#3 Updated by Tomos Robinson almost 4 years ago

 Thank you for your quick reply, I realise now I wasn't very clear in my previous message!

 For context, my research question concerns the relationship between maternal labour market supply and child adolescent outcomes.
 As this relationship is almost certainly endogenous, several papers in the literature have used local area labour market conditions as the first stage in an instrumental variable strategy (as usual, several other papers don't like this IV strategy because of the potential of self-selection into areas, but ah well!)

 Like Alexander and yourself do in your paper, ideally I would like to use a few levels of geography for robustness (LSOA, MSOA, LAD) but I realise this potentially isn't possible!